Oncorporation/filesystem_server/README.md

 - 🔧 **No more path format errors** - everything just works
 - 🛡️ **Security checks work correctly** regardless of separator style

+## Advanced & Real-World MCP Configuration Examples

+For more advanced, platform-specific, or legacy MCP client configuration examples (including both `"servers"` and `"mcpServers"` formats), see the [mcp_configuration_examples.json](./mcp_configuration_examples.json) file in this repository.

+This file includes:
+- Additional real-world setups for Windows, Linux, and macOS
+- Minimal web development configurations
+- Multiple directory and file type examples
+- Migration tips for moving from config.json to command-line arguments
+- Legacy MCP client support using the `"mcpServers"` format

+Refer to it if you need more flexibility or are working with a non-standard MCP client.

 <a href="https://www.buymeacoffee.com/Surn" target="_blank"><img src="buymeacoffee-oncorp-275.png" alt="Buy Me A Coffee" style="height: auto !important;width: 275px !important;" ></a>